E-O-H/OpenGL-interactive-physics-simulation/readme.md

 Key bindings
 “&ltesc&gt”: exit program
-“`”: Delete all objects in the simulation and reset the scene “w”: move forward
+“`”: Delete all objects in the simulation and reset the scene number keys: add premade demo examples to the scene “w”: move forward
 “s”: move backward
 “a”: strafe left